-Since 2008, more than 635 high schools, colleges and other organizations have purchased the film to incorporate into their educational efforts.
+Since 2008, more than 700 high schools, colleges, and community organizations have purchased the film to incorporate into their educational efforts.
 HAZE is a powerful educational tool that can spark in-depth conversations about the role of alcohol and “traditions” to initiate members, as well as motivate audience members to intervene in a hazing situation or alcohol emergency.
 We consistently receive feedback that the film and discussion after a screening positively impact students, parents, and campus culture, allowing conversations about what it means to be a valued member of a group, the barriers that prevent intervention on a campus, and how to be an active bystander.

 The film uniquely weaves together a collection of interviews, many by national experts on the subjects of hazing and alcohol, with Gordie's story.
 While the film does contain graphic photographs from the crime scene after Gordie's death, it is appropriate for all high school and college audiences.